When visiting New Zealand, there are some sights that you simply don’t want to miss, and Te Puia is one of them.

 Te Puia, Rotorua

 Once we arrived in Rotorua, the first place we stopped was Te Puia.
-I had just seen Paperboyo (one of my favorite Instagram accounts to follow) here on his recent trip to New Zealand.
+I had just seen photos of this natural wonder on Instagram, so I knew we had to visit.

 We were so lucky to meet Sean, the marketing director for Te Puia, who gave us a guided tour.

 Visitors were waiting for the Pōhutu geyser to erupt (it happens once or twice each hour).
 Pōhutu, pronounced ‘poor-hoo-too’ is the largest active geyser in the southern hemisphere!
 Sean suggested keeping one eye on the geyser while he showed us around.
 (Good tip if you visit!)

 As you can see from the map, the location is surrounded in geothermal activity and so the smell of sulfur is quite strong.
 Although it’s not my favorite “scent”, I think it adds to the experience.
 I can’t imagine it being the same with no smell in conjunction with the geysers and pools; what do you think?

 Sean gave us a pronunciation lesson on one of the longest words I’ve ever seen!
 Click the photo to hear Sean say the word.